KLD997/FreeTune/README.md

 # Freetune - Chiptuning Software

-LinOLS is a free, open-source chiptuning software.
+FreeTune is a free, open-source chiptuning software.
 It allows for advanced ECU mapping and remapping for tuning and optimization, similar to WinOLS.
 FreeTune is built with Python and provides a graphical user interface for easier interaction and visualization of data.

 ## Features